 Anyone who wants to invest in Lisbon here can find useful information about the main procedures.
 While it is our purpose to present the most complete and current information possible, setting up a business is a process that will necessarily involve the consultation of official authorities and their most up to date requirements.

-Please check the Investors Guides elaborated by some of our Partners:
+Please browse the Investor Guides produced by some of our Partners:

-- Investors Guide - AICEP - Portugal Global
+- Invest in Portugal - aicep Portugal Global

 - Guide to Property Investment in Portugal – Cushman & Wakefield, Uría Menéndez-Proença de Carvalho